 Example of how 3D Printing Materials can be Tested - Mucoadhesion

 Microdevices for oral drug delivery have so far been fabricated as square or cylindrical reservoir structures with a localized and unidirectional release.
 The fabrication is usually carried out using sophisticated and costly microfabrication techniques.
 However, 3D printing of micro reservoirs on sacrificial substrates can allow the devices to be accurately arranged in predetermined patterns, enabling implementation into batch production schemes in which the fabrication of the devices is linked to processing steps such as automated drug loading and sealing.
-Moreover, design and 3D printing of alternative geometries of mini reservoirs featuring anchor-like surface structures for improved mucoadhesion and intestinal retention is possible.
+Moreover, design and 3D printing of alternative geometries of mini reservoirs featuring anchor-like surface structures for improved mucoadhesion and intestinal retention are possible.
 Using a Texture Analyser to perform mucoadhesion tests allows measurement of increased mucoadhesion of these devices up to two-fold compared to a nonstructured control.
-The structuring also leads to a strong bias in mucoadhesion in different orientations, which can facilitate a correct orientation of the devices and so lead to unidirectional release of drugs toward the intestinal mucosa for increased drug uptake.
+The structuring also leads to a strong bias in mucoadhesion in different orientations, which can facilitate a correct orientation of the devices and so lead to an unidirectional release of drugs toward the intestinal mucosa for increased drug uptake.
 To read an example publication of this texture analyzer application at the Technical University of Denmark, click here.

 Mucoadhesion Rig on a Texture Analyser.